gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 ### Cut the wires to the motors
 ### Strip the insulation off the ends of the wires
 ## Connect the motors to the PCB
-### The motors can be reversed or swapped in software later
+### The motors can be reversed or swapped left/right in software later.

 # Wire the PCB to the battery